BDC Hamburger Icon

 3. Get organized.

-Being organized has many benefits, including a less-stressful environment and less time wasted looking for items.
+Organizing your business has many benefits, including a less-stressful work environment and reduced time spent looking for items.
 Getting — and staying — organized often sounds overwhelming, but if you work on it a little each day, you will be amazed at how easy it becomes.

 At the start of your day, try ranking each task in a to-do list according to importance and urgency.
-Put the most important projects at the top of your list and check them off as you complete them.
+List the most important projects at the top and check them off as you complete them.
 If a task seems overwhelming, getting rid of it as soon as possible will ease your mind and reduce that feeling of being consumed by numerous tasks.

 At the end of each day, spend 10 to 15 minutes sorting through the day’s papers, filing them as needed and tossing everything you no longer need.
-Delete all resolved emails, and prioritize the tasks for the next day in your to-do list.
+Then, set a plan for the next day by prioritizing tomorrow’s tasks in your to-do list.
 Decluttering from the day will allow you to be more organized the following day, and you won’t feel overwhelmed first thing in the morning.

 Did You Know?Did you know